-How NSE 30 Companies Rank by Year-To-Date Return - The News Chronicle
+How NSE 30 Companies Rank By Year-To-Date Return - The News Chronicle

 *Summary of today’s Key Performance Indicators*

-The market breadth (gainers/losers) of 3.75x for the day indicates that the number of buyers outpaced the number of sellers in the market today.
-At the end of trading today, 31 stocks advanced as against 8 stocks that declined.
+The market breadth (gainers/losers) of 1.53x for the day indicates that the number of buyers outpaced the number of sellers in the market today.
+At the end of day’s trading, 23 stocks advanced as against 16 stocks that declined.

-The Bulls dictated the market today as NSE All Share Index increased by 1.28%.
+The Bears overpowered the Bulls in the market today as NSE All Share Index depreciated by 0.13%.
 However, we advice our friends and allies to position themselves in stocks with good fundamentals and good dividend history, as we expect cheap stocks to move up to their intrinsic value in this second half of the year.

 The performances of the NSE Top 30 Companies were as follows: